We make money from advertisers and affiliate partners. As an Amazon Associate I earn from qualifying purchases.

 In fact, I did just that but since I don’t have central air, I had to create my own by placing a MERV 13 pleated air filter on the back of a box fan.
 This simple and easy solution will help circulate air while pulling dust, dander, and other debris out of the air.

-One of the biggest traps that you can fall into with working from home is not breaking free of your computer and taking a break.
-While different parts of the country might have different conditions going on with regards to health and safety protocols, even taking breaks from the computer can have a massive impact on your attitude, mental state, and overall productivity.
+One of the biggest traps that you can fall into when working from home is not breaking free of your computer and taking a break.
+While different parts of the country might have different conditions going on with regard to health and safety protocols, even taking breaks from the computer can have a massive impact on your attitude, mental state, and overall productivity.
 I like to take some time off to go to the beach in the afternoon at least once a week.
-That helps me clear my head, get some fresh air and some exercise too.
-When I don't have time for that, simply going downstairs and jumping on our rebounder for 15-20 min does wonders to get me centered again.
+That helps me clear my head, get some fresh air, and get some exercise, too.

 Combined with the methods above, you will be much healthier working from home and that will lead to reduced stress and happier families while being more productive.